tenimathew/learning/docs/oracle/20_query-tuning.md

 ## SQL Performance Tuning & Tips

+- Check statistics are up to date (STALE)
+- Using dynamic statistics
+- Rebuilding indexes
+- Index-organized tables
+- Check query structure
+- Check histograms
+- Check actual and estimated number of rows.
+If there is huge difference, then statistics might be out of date.
+Outdated statistics result in wrong selectivity and wrong execution plan.
+- See if cost and logical reads are significantly different.
+If the difference is huge, then there is a problem.
+- Check the datatype and any implicit type conversion happened
 - Ensure the OS has enough I/O bandwidth, CPU power and swap space (Swap space is the portion of virtual memory that is on the hard disk, used when RAM is full)
 - Operating systems, provide data caches which will consume memory while offering little or no performance benefit for the database.
 By default, all database I/O goes through the file system cache.
 On some Linux and UNIX systems, direct I/O is available which will allow the database files to be accessed by bypassing the file system cache.
 So it can save CPU resources and memory and allows file system cache to be dedicated to non-database activity.
 - But in some cases, database does not use the database buffer cache then the direct I/O may yield worst performance than using OS cache.